Nissan forecasts $6.4 bn annual net loss as virus bites - RFI

 "These results... reflect a full quarter of COVID-19 disruption that we knew would undermine our performance in key markets," chief operating officer Ashwani Gupta said announcing the results.

-"As you can see the pandemic has a severe impact on our operations," he added.
+"As you can see, the pandemic had a severe impact on our operations," he added.

 Nissan said the value of global sales plunged 50.5 percent, with falls across markets including Japan, China and the United States.